Finished Contract: How do I process a domestic helper visa without an agency?

 - Proof of address (a recent utility bill is best)

-- Proof of income (recent bank statements showing salary deposit of at least HK$15,000 for 3 months or total assets of more than HK$350,000)
+- Proof of income (recent bank statements showing a salary deposit of at least HK$15,000 for 3 months or total assets of more than HK$350,000)

 - Release letter for previous domestic helper (if applicable)